johnnietse/linkedin-connection-automation-tool/README.md

 - Increase scale or efficiency of automation

 ## License
-This project is licensed under the MIT License - but again, I strongly discourage actual use of this tool on LinkedIn as it may get your account restricted permanently.
+This project is licensed under the GNU APGLv3 License - but again, I strongly discourage actual use of this tool on LinkedIn as it may get your account restricted permanently.

 ## Important Data Usage Notice
 The two `.xlsx` files located in the [`data/`](data/) directory of this repository serve **exclusively as examples** to demonstrate: